High BP in Pregnancy: Is It Normal?

 High BP in Pregnancy

 High BP in pregnancy is one of the most dangerous and life-threatening conditions.
 It may result in death or disability if not treated in time.
-Many women are unaware of the risks associated with high blood pressure (hypertension).
+Many women are unaware of the risks of high blood pressure (Hypertension).

-Did you know that high blood pressure during pregnancy could cause birth defects?
-The Centers for Disease Control and Prevention (CDC) estimates that pre-term births among mothers diagnosed with hypertension during pregnancy could be as high as 30%!
+Did you know that high blood pressure during pregnancy could cause congenital disabilities?
+The Centers for Disease Control and Prevention (CDC) estimates that pre-term births among mothers diagnosed with Hypertension during pregnancy could be as high as 30%!

 The CDC reports that nearly 1 in 4 babies born in the United States yearly have a serious medical condition.
 And while some of these conditions may be linked to genetic disorders, many are preventable by maintaining good health during pregnancy.